-- B. A Dealer is not required to obtain the seller's identification, photograph the seller, record the seller's thumbprint, nor have the seller complete the Declaration of Proof of Ownership if the Dealer complies with the remaining requirements in Section 8.03.090 and if the item is used, regulated property-acquired from a licensed business.
-The Dealer must keep a receipt for the item from the licensed business that includes the licensed business' name and a description of the item.
-The receipt must be retained at the Dealer's business location for one year or until the item is sold, whichever is longer.
+- B. A Dealer is not required to obtain the seller's identification, photograph the seller, record the seller's thumbprint, nor have the seller complete the Declaration of Proof of Ownership if the Dealer complies with the remaining requirements in Section 8.03.090 and if the item is used, regulated property acquired from a licensed business.
+The Dealer must keep a receipt for the item from the licensed business that includes the licensed business' name and a description of the item is sold, whichever is longer.
 The Dealer must record on the transaction report the name and location address of the business in the name and address fields of the transaction report form, and the date of the acquisition.
-The item does not have to be held. - C. A Dealer is not required to make a copy of the acceptable identification obtained from the seller, photograph the seller, or record the seller's thumbprint if the Dealer complies with the following requirements: - 1.
-Conducts each and every acquisition of regulated property by either:
+The item does not have to be held. - C. A Dealer is not required to make a copy of the acceptable identification obtained from the seller, photograph the seller, or record the seller's thumbprint if the Dealer complies with the following requirements:

-- a.
+- 1. Conducts each and every acquisition of regulated property by either: - a.
 Not tendering payment to the seller for a minimum of fifteen (15) days after the regulated property is delivered to the Dealer; or - b.
 Offering in-store credit that must be used for merchandise only and not redeemed for cash; and - 2.
 Holds each and every item of regulated property for a minimum of fifteen (15) days from the date of acquisition; and - 3.
 Complies with the remaining requirements set forth in the Section 8.03.090; and - 4.
 Notifies the Sheriff in writing that each and every acquisition of regulated property will be conducted by not tendering payment to the seller for a minimum of fifteen (15) days after the regulated property is delivered to the Dealer. - D. A Dealer is not required to make a copy of the acceptable identification obtained from the seller, photograph the seller, or record the seller's thumbprint when the Dealer acquires an item of regulated property on consignment if the Dealer complies with the following requirements: - 1.
 Does not tender payment to the consignor for a minimum of fifteen (15) days after the regulated property is delivered to the Dealer; - 2.
 Holds each and every item of consigned regulated property for a minimum of fifteen (15) days; - 3.
 Complies with the remaining requirements in Section 8.03.090.
-[Adopted by Ord.
-02-2011, 9/15/11]